In this Article

 When your motorcycle is a total loss, your insurance company must pay you its full market value, minus any deductibles.

 According to The National Association of Insurance Commissioners (NAIC), fair value (or fair market value) is defined as the amount at which an asset might be sold or bought in a recent transaction between two willing parties.
-NAIC further explains that the the best evidence of fair value are quoted market prices in active markets and so should be used as the basis for the measurement.
+NAIC further explains that the the best evidence of fair value is quoted market prices in active markets and so should be used as the basis for the measurement.

 In simple English, the NAIC is stating that the market value is what an average buyer would pay for your bike in its current condition (before the wreck) on the open market.
-This value is different than the Kelley Blue Book value or the NADA value, which often can provide a low-ball estimate for your bike’s value.
+This value is different from the Kelley Blue Book value or the NADA value, which often can provide a low-ball estimate for your bike’s value.
 The fair value takes into account unique features, personalization, and sentimental worth that an appraisal guide may not reveal.

 In the event of a total loss, you are entitled to the full market value of your motorcycle at the time of the accident, minus any deductibles.
-To see whether your insurance company is offering you a reasonable settlement for your bike, calculate its actual cash value and market values.
+To see whether your insurance company is offering you a reasonable settlement for your totaled motorcycle, calculate its actual cash value and market value.

 Additionally, having your bike appraised by a third-party is another way to assure yourself of receiving a fair settlement for your totaled bike.
-Insurance companies employ their own in-house appraisers who have the insurance company’s best interests in mind.
-As a result, these appraisers might underestimate the value of your motorcycle.

 It is critical to obtain a second opinion from an independent expert appraiser.
 When assessing the value of your totaled motorcycle, an impartial appraiser will not have any financial interest in the result and will be more objective.

 Auto shops typically use three types of parts to perform repairs.
 Naturally, high quality, original parts are the most expensive, and insurance companies avoid paying for these parts whenever possible.

-While can request that your insurance company use OEM parts to repair your motorcycle, they have the right to use non-OEM parts if the cost of using OEM parts is unreasonable and so long as the non-OEM parts are of like kind and quality.
+While you can request that your insurance company use OEM parts to repair your motorcycle, they have the right to use non-OEM parts if the cost of using OEM parts is unreasonable and so long as the non-OEM parts are of like kind and quality.
 To minimize their costs, insurance companies almost exclusively use generic non-OEM parts to keep costs down, although under Illinois law they are required to disclose this practice whenever it is employed.

-The insurance company is financially incentivized to pay out the least amount of money in the event your motorcycle is totaled.
+Yes you can.
+The insurance company is financially incentivized to pay out the least amount of money in the event your motorcycle is considered totaled.
 If you believe their offer is not the fair value, you have the right to object to the offer and demand a higher payment.
 To increase the chances that they are willing to come to the bargaining table, be prepared to back your demand up with evidence.

-Kelley Blue Book can be an excellent starting resource.
+Kelley Blue Book (KBB) can be an excellent starting resource.
 If it is an expensive motorcycle, it may be worth retaining an appraiser.
 Documentation of proper maintenance records and special features is also helpful when proving your bike is worth more than the Blue Book numbers.
 Your motorcycle dealership may also have this information, so you should contact your dealer as well.

 If your efforts are unsuccessful, your may have to file a lawsuit or arbitrate your claim.
 However, this process can be expensive and should only be done as a last case scenario.